mgoebel89/Hydroponic-drs/electronics/Ph and Conductivity.md

 ### Methods to adjust PH and EC

-Most simple method is to dillute the nutrient solution concentration by replacing or adding more water.
+Most simple method is to dillute the nutrient solution by replacing or adding more water.